 Your child and your family may benefit from support groups and counseling, as dealing with a new diagnosis of a chronic disease may be challenging for children and adolescents.

 Each year, PSC Partners Seeking a Cure holds an Annual Conference in a different medical center in the United States that treats and researches PSC.
 The conferences provide education and support for patients and caregivers, as well as updates on recent research developments.
 The conference offers a pediatric stream that includes presentations by pediatric specialists, interactive sessions for parents, and social activities for teens with PSC.
 Conference attendees regularly describe the conference as “family reunions,” and attendees highly value the experience of networking with a community of people who understand what is involved in coping with and treating PSC.
 Because PSC is rare, the support and understanding of our community is an invaluable resource for patients and their caregivers alike.

 We provide an individual mentor program for caregivers and teens.
 If you’re interested in having a mentor, please send us an email or give us call.

 The PSC community gathers on the PSC Partners public and private Facebook sites where every question gets multiple responses.
 Find us on Facebook at PSC Partners Seeking a Cure.

 Information on PSC, the PSC community and PSC-related events can be found at www.pscpartners.org .

 You can participate in the PSC Partners Patient Registry which provides de-identified data to researchers to advance PSC research www.pscpartnersregistry.org.

-    For medical information on PSC and related diseases, please visit our PSC Partners literature site which is updated as new studies are published www.pscpartners.org/research.
+For medical information on PSC and related diseases, please visit our PSC Partners literature site which is updated daily as new studies are published www.pscpartners.org/research.

 Would you be interested in taking brochures to your doctors and medical centers?
 You will find the abbreviated version of this document in our Pediatric PSC brochure at www.pscpartners.org/brochures or you can ask us to send you brochures.